Updated: June 2, 2023 by CanCat Eat

 Can Cats Eat Tomatoes

 Technically speaking, tomatoes are completely safe for cats.
-The Ripe tomatoes won’t hurt your cat when she ingests one.
-However, The green part of the tomato plant such as leaves and stems are very toxic for cats.
+The ripe tomatoes won’t hurt your cat when she ingests one.
+However, the green parts of the tomato plant, such as the leaves and stems, are very toxic for cats.
 You should not let your cat eat them.
-Because it contains solanine called a glycoalkaloid which is very toxic for cats.
+Because it contains solanine, called a glycoalkaloid, which is very toxic for cats.
 A healthy cat can nibble tomatoes.

-Dr. Basko suggests cooked tomatoes are good for cats to eat to prevent possible contamination.
-He says there is no issue with feeding your cats some vegetables like organic tomatoes.
+Someone asked, “Can cats have tomatoes?”
+Dr. Basko suggested that cooked tomatoes are good for cats to eat to prevent possible contamination.
+He says there is no issue with feeding your cats some vegetables, like organic tomatoes.
 And it is also a good idea.

-Dr. Marie Haynes, She is a veterinarian based in Ottawa, Ontario.
-She is also corroborated by Dr. Basko’s claim.
-She notes in a blog post.
-That she has never heard anything like a cat getting sick because of eating tomatoes.
+Dr. Marie Haynes is a veterinarian based in Ottawa, Ontario.
+Dr. Basko’s assertion also supports her.
+She notes this in a blog post.
+She has never heard anything like a cat getting sick because of eating tomatoes.

 credit: http://www.naturefresh.ca/types-of-tomatoes-guide/